 The way it works is as follows: you switch on the voltage source, to a value of 0.5 x V, when the capacitor C is empty.
 This results in an increasing current via the coil and ESR to the capacitor, and the current will charge the capacitor (also the current through the ESR R will result in energy loss).
 This current will not increase at the moment the voltage in the capacitor is equal to 0.5 x V. At that moment, it is the energy in the coil that ensures the current still continues to flow, but it will gradually decrease to zero.
 Now the charge on the capacitor is almost at a voltage V. We need to switch off the voltage source to prevent the charge in the capacitor (now at V volt) from flowing back to the voltage source.
 If we put a diode in the circuit, this will ensure that the current will not flow back.
 The current that has flown has a sinusoidal form (since we work with a capacitor and coil in series).
 To neglect the influence of the ESR, one has to make the value L of the coil as big as possible, and the value R of the ESR as low as possible, resulting in using thick wires and a lot of turns around a magnetically conducting core material.
 This scheme is possibly easier to make than a constant current source, when considering the high currents used for the super capacitor.

-16 Responses to “Charge Efficiency Capacitor”
+16 replies on “Charge Efficiency Capacitor”

 Your formula’s are very impressive: haven’t seen anything like them since my school days, but they are well explained in your article.
 Excellent article!